appbaseio/reactivesearch-realm-function/docs/test-with-ui.md

 For more examples with Vue, refer to the Search examples with Vue guide over [here](/docs/reactivesearch/atlas-search/search-examples-with-vue/).

-This search UI can be deployed using MongoDB Realm's static hosting feature with one CLI command and a click.
+This search UI can be deployed using MongoDB App Service's static hosting feature with one CLI command and a click.
 Read the Search UI hosting guide over [here](/docs/reactivesearch/atlas-search/static-hosting/).